DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** First of all, I'm going to write down a list of classes and objects I need for the game.
 The most intuitive ones are the player and the enemies classes.
 Then, I will instantiate them and use inheritance to pass the properties to similar classes.

+### Day 67: 2018 May 1st Tuesday

+**Today's Progress**: I implemented the basic functionalities for the game (such as player movements), and I studied a few concepts that might be useful later.
+In particular, I followed a tutorial about how to use spatial partitioning to improve collision detection performance for 2D games.

+**Thoughts:** It's a brand new world.
+Tough, but I'm enjoying learning about it!